 C. CamDo Custom USB C cable

-1. Micro USB: You can power BlinkX through the micro USB port.
+1. Power (Micro-USB connection): You can power BlinkX through the micro USB port.
 See Section 5.
 Powering BlinkX for available power configurations.
 This port is also used for firmware updates (See section Updating BlinkX).

-2. USB C: This port is used to interface with the HERO5 cameras.
-Connect your CamDo USB C cable from here to the USB C port on the camera.
+2. Camera (USB-C connection): This port is used to connect to your HERO5 camera.
+Connect the included CamDo USB-C cable from here to the USB-C port on the camera.
 The orientation does not matter since the cable is reversible.
-This is a custom cable - do not connect any other USB C cable to this port as it may damage BlinkX or the camera!
+This is a custom cable - do not connect any other USB-C cable to this port as it may damage BlinkX or the camera!
 If you lose or damage your cable a replacement can be purchased from our website: HERE

 3. LED: This provides feedback to the user during operation, as well as for firmware updates.
 See section LED Status Indicator for an explanation of the different LED indicators.

 4. Port 1 (2.5mm jack): This port accepts a Wired Remote or other custom trigger.
 A Wired Remote can be used to turn BlinkX's WiFi On/Off from a distance, as well as provide LED feedback during operation (if the CamDo LED wired remote is used).
 Note, unlike Blink, a wired remote is NOT required to turn BlinkX WiFi on.
 BlinkX has an in-built button - see item 7 below.

 5. Port 2 (3.5mm jack): This port is used for Motion Detector Schedules and can be used with our X-Band Motion Detector accessory, or another 5V trigger signal such as a PIR sensor.
 (See section Motion Detection for more information).
 Do not connect anything other than the motion detector cable into this input!